databricks/terraform-provider-databricks/docs/resources/instance_profile.md

 # databricks_instance_profile Resource

-This resource allows you to register or unregisters EC2 instance profiles that users can launch [databricks_cluster](cluster.md) and access data, like [databricks_aws_s3_mount](aws_s3_mount.md).
-The following example demonstrates how to create an instance profile and create cluster with it.
+This resource allows you to register or unregister EC2 instance profiles that users can launch [databricks_cluster](cluster.md) and access data, like [databricks_aws_s3_mount](aws_s3_mount.md).
+The following example demonstrates how to create an instance profile and create a cluster with it.

 ```hcl
 variable "crossaccount_role_name" {